The Best Cars for College Students in 2026

 Price range: $6,000–$13,000

-You’ll want to look out for an SE or a Limited trim, with the 3.3-liter V6 and a five-speed automatic transmission.
-The common all-wheel drive (AWD) system is a stout Borg-Warner Torque Management setup, which should provide decent service for the (expected) four years of college.
+Target an SE or Limited trim equipped with the 3.3-liter V6 and five-speed automatic transmission.
+The standard all-wheel drive (AWD) system uses a Borg-Warner Torque Management setup, which is robust enough to handle the demands of four years of college life without complaint.

 2014 Ford Flex Preview summaryImage